eclipse/kuksa.val/doc/KUKSA.val_server/build-docker.md

 ## Development Docker
-Not optimized at all, just gets  Ubuntu installed and does a first compile.
-Will drop you to a shell
+Not optimized at all, just gets  Ubuntu installed and does compile KUKSA Server.
+When run it will start KUKSA Server with default configuration.

 To build go to `kuksa.val` directory and do